 Foreign Bodies in the Ear, Nose, and Throat

-An infant or young child may put an object in his or her ears, nose, or mouth.
-Objects
+In can be scary when an infant or young child puts an object in their ears, nose,

-in the mouth may be swallowed or breathed (aspirated) into the lungs.
-Objects in the
+or mouth.
+Objects in the mouth may be swallowed or breathed into (aspirated) the lungs.

-ears and nose can make it difficult to hear or breathe and can cause infection.
-An
+the ears and nose can make it hard to hear or breathe and can cause infection.

 Foreign bodies in the ear

-Foreign bodies in the ear canal can be anything a child can push into his or her ear.
+Foreign bodies in the ear canal can be anything a child can push into the ear.
+Some

-Some of the items that are commonly found in the ear canal include the following:
+of the items that are commonly found in the ear canal include:

 Pieces of crayon

-Some objects placed in the ear may not cause symptoms, while other objects, such as
+Some objects placed in the ear may not cause symptoms.
+Other objects, such as food

-food and insects, may cause pain in the ear, redness, or drainage.
-Hearing may be
+and insects, may cause pain in the ear, redness, or drainage.
+Hearing may be affected

 The treatment for foreign bodies in the ear is prompt removal of the object by your

-child's health care provider.
-The following are some of the techniques that may be
+child's healthcare provider.
+The following are some of the ways your child's healthcare

-Magnets are sometimes used if the object is metal
+Magnets are sometimes used to remove the object if it is metal.

-A machine with suction to help pull the object out
+A machine with suction may be used to help pull the object out.

-the ear to determine if there has been any injury to the ear canal.
-Antibiotic drops
+the ear to determine if there has been any injury to the ear canal or ear drum.
+Antibiotic

-for the ear may be prescribed to treat any possible infections.
+drops for the ear may be prescribed to treat any possible outer ear infections.